 This is an interesting question I never asked myself before!
 Actually, by an irony of fate, I reckon that somehow I am still tied up in translations, as I try to translate the soul into a material state.
 In other words, I think that face and body are the translators of the soul into the visible!
 For this reason, I create body and face fragments, permeated by the marks of life, rendering the fleeting moments and the transience of life in general.

 Your work is a depiction of feminine beauty and fragility.
 What inspired you in exploring the sensuality of feminine forms?
 What is your thought on the increasing vulnerability and dissatisfaction with one’s own body that society is experiencing nowadays?

-Unhappiness and general dissatisfaction are symptoms of our material society and lead, in many cases, to problems in relation and friendships, lack of self-esteem and consequent refusal of one’s own appearance.
+Unhappiness and general dissatisfaction are symptoms of our material society and lead, in many cases, to problems in relationships and friendships, lack of self-esteem and consequent refusal of one’s own appearance.
 It is a worrying trend in a society that seems to put the priority of being slim and attractive before any other values and interests.
-Above all, unrealistic standards set by media lead to obsession with one’s personal look.
+Above all, unrealistic standards set by media lead to an obsession with one’s personal look.
 Women, more than men, are continually bombarded with images of the ‘ideal’ face and figure.
-Focus is on glamour, not on joy and thankfulness for the gift of life.
+The focus is on glamour, not on joy and thankfulness for the gift of life.

 I mainly work with clay and plaster, in some rare cases with stone.